Sample-based detectability and moving horizon state estimation of continuous-time systems: Simulation example

 \section{Simulation example}

 To illustrate the functionality of the sample-based MHE scheme from Section \ref{sec:sbMHE}, we use the highly nonlinear six-dimensional model of the pituitary-thyroid feedback loop from \cite{Wol22} for a hypothyroid patient.
-The system state is $x= $ where $T_4,T_{3,p}$, and $TSH$ are the peripheral concentrations of the hormones thyroxine ($T_4$), triiodothyronine ($T_3$), and the thyroid-stimulating hormone ($TSH$) and $T_{4,th}, T_{3,c},TSH_c$ are the internal concentrations of $T_4$ in the thyroid and of $T_3,TSH$ in the pituitary, respectively.
+In such biomedical applications, obtaining measurements typically requires taking blood samples, which is impractical to do on a frequent basis.
+The system state is $x= ^\top$ where $T_4,T_{3,p}$, and $TSH$ are the peripheral concentrations of the hormones thyroxine ($T_4$), triiodothyronine ($T_3$), and the thyroid-stimulating hormone ($TSH$) and $T_{4,th}, T_{3,c},TSH_c$ are the internal concentrations of $T_4$ in the thyroid and of $T_3,TSH$ in the pituitary, respectively.
 We consider the peripheral concentrations as the system's output that we can directly measure by taking blood samples.
 Furthermore we assume additive process noise $w\in \mathbb{R}^6$ acting on the first and sixth state equations, namely $|w_1|\leq 10^{-13}$ and $|w_6|\leq 0.6$ and $w_i=0$, $i=2,\ldots,5$, and additive measurement noise $v\in \mathbb{R}^3$ with $|v_1|\leq 5\cdot 10^{-10}$, $|v_2|\leq 3\cdot 10^{-11}$ and $|v_3|\leq 0.05$.
 The true initial state is $x(0)= ^\top$ and as the prior estimate we use \emergencystretch=5em $\bar{x}(0)= ^\top$.

+We consider an irregular measurement sequence where we obtain on average every 24 hours a measurement.
+For the presented setup we applied the sample-based MHE scheme from Section \ref{sec:sbMHE}.
+We verified the sample-based exponential \iioss inequlity (\ref{eq:ass1}) for the simulated trajectories.